Click on a recipe below to go straight to it:

 This recipe does seem to have a lot of ingredients, but don’t let that put you off, it’s not complicatified!
 I like it to be aromatic so I add loads of fresh coriander.
 And it’s vegan innit!

-Method: Heat up the oil, bung in the chopped onions and simmer for a few minutes and then add the garlic, cinnamon stick, cloves, the ginger and the cardamon and continue to cook on a medium heat until the onions and garlic start to brown.
+Method: Heat up the oil, bung in the chopped onions and simmer for a few minutes with a pinch of salt and then add the garlic, cinnamon stick, cloves, the ginger and the cardamon and continue to cook on a medium heat until the onions and garlic start to brown.
 Add the rest of the spices- [the cumin seeds and ground cumin, ground coriander, turmeric, salt and pepper and chilli powder] give it a stir and cook for a couple of minutes.
 Add the tomatoes with an extra glass of water and allow it to simmer and reduce for around 15 mins.
 Throw in the chick peas and make sure it is well coated with the mixture and then add the spinach and fresh coriander.
 Mix it all up and simmer, partially covered for another 10 minutes or so.
 Turn off the heat and let it sit until required.
 [You can shove it in the fridge to use the next day or freeze it if you want].
-Reheat it and add the garam masala, adjust the seasoning and serve with basmati rice sprinkled with some chopped fresh coriander and some mango chutney.
+Reheat it, adjust the seasoning as required and add the garam masala, adjust the seasoning and serve with basmati rice sprinkled with some chopped fresh coriander and some mango chutney.
 Then stuff your face!

 Gruntie’s Mushroom and Blue Cheese Risotto